 2. Harley Davidson Cosmic Starship

 The most famous motor brand in the USA, the Harley Davidson unveiled their first million-dollar bike, “cosmic starship,” at Bartels Harley-Davidson in Marina Del Rey, California in 2010.
 This pure art machine would cost you $1.5 million.

 As we mentioned earlier, the cosmic starship is the one and only million-dollar bike ever produced by the legendary company, and it’s likely to remain the same.
 The reason behind the popularity and gorgeous valuation of this bike is the handcrafted artwork by famous artist Jack Armstrong on the Harley.
 His paintings usually sell at $300,000 to $3 million each.

 Price: $3.6 million

 Finally, it’s down to the no. 1 spot.
-It always takes something special to be at the top and this bike has it all.
+It always takes something special to be at the top, and this bike has it all.
 We are talking about the ES1 Superbike.
-The Ecosse ES1 is simply a multi-million dollar Superbike having a unique frameless chassis which separates it with the other bikes.
+The Ecosse ES1 is simply a multi-million dollar Superbike having a unique frameless chassis that separates it from the other bikes.

-The front and rear suspension use torsion springs fitted on the swingarm pivots and F1 spec dampers mounted directly between swingarm and engine.
+The front and rear suspension use torsion springs fitted on the swingarm pivots, and F1 spec dampers mounted directly between the swingarm and engine.
 This bike is powered by a modified IL4 engine that could achieve a speed of 250 MPH and could generate 200 bhp.
-The bike is customized according to customers pre-order.
+The bike is customized according to customers’ pre-order.
 It comes with an electronic control system for better handling.